The command post is packed with the junior leadership teams from both Bravo companies.

 “Yeah, apparently he’s talking all sorts of shit.”

 Evan looks around.
 “Listen, we can’t have this.
-We’ve still got a job to do, and this is a major distraction to be happening out in sector.
+We’ve still got a job to do, and this is a major distraction to be happening while out in sector.
 Tell everyone to settle down and focus.
 In the meantime, when we stop up in Square town, pull him aside and speak to him platoon sergeant to platoon sergeant.
-Remind him, gently please, that he’s here to observe.”
+Remind him, gently please, that he’s here to observe.
+That’s it.

-They mount up yet again and push north over the lake into the first of the two standalone neighborhoods that are part of their sector.
+They mount up again and jump over the lake into the first of the two standalone neighborhoods that are part of their sector.
 While stopped to inspect some downed power lines, Sergeant Avers performs his task.
 He comes over to Evan afterwards shaking his head.
 “This guy don’t want to listen to nobody LT.
-Keeps telling me that I should have you in line better, and that we don’t know how to operate out in sector.
+Keeps telling me that I should have you in line better.
+That we don’t know how to operate out in sector.
 Says he’s surprised we all haven’t been killed already.”

 Orders or not, Evan is getting pissed.
 “Is that so?”
 He looks over to where Scibbons is berating Conway, his finger pointing between the platoon and the junior noncom’s face.
 Bakersfield checks his watch.
 A little over an hour left in the patrol.
 “Mount everyone up.
 Let’s head next door and finish this thing out.
 I want to be done with this guy.”